CSU opens new School of Christian Studies

-Beginning June 1, 2013 CSU’s Department of Religion will transition to a School of Christian Studies.
+Beginning June 1, Charleston Southern University's Department of Religion transitioned to the School of Christian Studies.

 “The transition to a School of Christian Studies is rooted in our desire to reflect more accurately not only what we teach but also why we teach,” explained Dr. Michael L. Bryant, dean of the new school.
 “We will seek to interact in meaningful ways with non-Christian thought through critical instruction and field trips.
 Nevertheless, the content of our classes will focus more specifically on the Christian faith.
 As to why we teach--we will teach with the aim of preparing students to serve Christ in their unique vocation and to evaluate their surroundings from a Christian worldview.”